Soheab/vacefron.py/docs.md

 ---
 ### await vac_api.discord_server(creator)
-Get an invitation to the Vacefron's server (or and the creator of this wrapper.)
+Get an invitation to the VAC Efron's server (or and the creator of this wrapper.)

 **Parameters**:
 - creator `boolean` | To also get an invitation to the server of creator of this wrapper.

-**Return type**: string or tuple
+**Return type**: string or tuple when creator is True

 # Objects
 Here is explained what attributes the returned objects have